mruffini/Hierarchical-Methods-of-Moments/readme.md

 ### test_synthetic.py

-A script to reproduce the experiment at section 4.1 of the paper "Hierarchical Methods of Moments"
+A script to reproduce the experiment at section 4.1.